 Want to hear some good COVID-19 massage news?
-Massage Therapy with safety protocols is…safe!
+Massage Therapy with safety protocols is SAFE!

 Owner David Weintraub, LMT writes about how our reopening is going, how we are practicing safely, and what’s next for Bodyworks DW!

-Our COVID-19 safety measures for massage therapy are working
+Our COVID-19 safety measures for massage therapy are working great – Read Our in Depth Safety Plan Here

 Part of our confidence stems from knowing that it’s not just our studio that has stayed covid-19 free.
 I’ve spoken with numerous other studio owners both in NYC, and in upstate NY.
 Thankfully, I haven’t heard about anyone running into problems with covid.
 That means that hundreds of therapists have been working on thousands of clients with no issues or infections.
-Many of these upstate therapists were able to reopen nearly 8 weeks ago.

 So, if massage therapy was going to be a source of transmissions, we’d have heard something by now.
 We haven’t, which is great COVID-19 massage news!